 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-4. Give you better hair & skin: Garlic’s antioxidants and antibacterial properties can clear up your skin by killing acne-causing bacteria.
-Some data shows rubbing raw garlic over pimples can clear them away.
+Garlic’s antibacterial properties and antioxidants can clear up your skin by killing acne-causing bacteria.
+One study shows rubbing raw garlic over pimples can clear them away.

 Garlic also fights fungus.
 If you have athlete’s foot, soak your feet in garlic water or rub raw garlic on your feet to attack the itch-causing fungus.

-You’ll get the most benefit from raw garlic.
-But if you choose to cook it, don’t heat it above 140°F. Higher temperatures kill the allicin, so add garlic to your recipes when you’re almost done cooking.
+“You’ll get the most benefit from raw garlic,” says Jeffers.
+“But if you choose to cook it, don’t heat it above 140 degrees Fahrenheit (60 degrees Celsius).
+Higher temperatures kill the allicin, so add garlic to your recipes when you’re almost done cooking.”

-If you take blood thinners, taking a garlic supplement can increase the medication’s effect, making it even harder for your blood to clot.
+If you take blood thinners, a garlic supplement can increase the medication’s effect, making it even harder for your blood to clot.